camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ### Problem With Deployments Using the REST API

-Camunda Spin is not available in scripts if a process definition gets deployed via REST API.
-It causes a `ClassNotFoundException`.
+Camunda Spin is not available in scripts if a process definition is deployed via REST API.
+Because Wildfly / JBoss handle dependencies using its module system and camunda engine module has no module dependency on the spin module.

 ## Groovy Scripting